 Behind Singapore Maths - Mastery, Whole Class and Kiasu Spirit

+Since 2000, PISA’s educational benchmark assessments have provided an insight into how well curriculums are preparing students to apply learnt knowledge in real-life contexts¹.
+In an effort to improve outcomes, it’s not uncommon for countries to turn to high-performing nations, borrowing teaching and learning techniques in the quest to further boost their place on the scoreboard.
 This is particularly true in the case of Singapore’s success, with the nation’s educational prowess becoming somewhat of a talking point in the education sector.
 Whilst Singapore’s maths education has been highly revered since the 1990’s², it’s the nation’s more recent PISA success that has put the spotlight back on their education system.

 Taking Inspiration From Singapore’s Mathematics Curriculum